Smartphone protective case maker Zagg hires bank to explore options

 Last month, Zagg announced the resignation of its president, Brian Stech.
 Ahern became CEO last year.

-Zagg also reported second-quarter earnings on Tuesday, posting a net loss of $5.3 million compared to net income of $3.2 million.
+Zagg also reported second-quarter earnings on Tuesday, posting a net loss of $5.3 million compared to net income of $3.2 million in the second quarter of 2018.
 It blamed the decline in consumer demand for smartphone devices.

 Zagg also announced operational restructuring initiatives to improve its profitability, including a 10% cut in its global headcount and a crackdown on discretionary expenses.